-OFH analyzes optical patents and patent applications, and also engages as expert witnesses for patent litigation in optics, displays, and 3-D. Through my career I’ve overseen the filing of 30-40 patent applications, including drafting the text so that they’re in good shape for an attorney - saving some $, too.
+OFH analyzes optical patents and patent applications, and also engages as expert witnesses for patent litigation in optics, displays, and 3-D. Throughout my career, I’ve overseen the filing of 30-40 patent applications, including drafting the text so that they’re in good shape for an attorney – saving some $, too.

-What lessons did I learn when I “went to the other side of the table” from a drafter of disclosures to someone who analyzes IP during litigation or acqusition?
+What lessons did I learn when I “went to the other side of the table” from a drafter of disclosures to someone who analyzes IP during litigation or acquisition?

 During my career as a non-attorney, I learned: